phetsims/rosetta/doc/how-to-change-a-string-key.md

 translation (bonus points for doing multiple translations)
 - [ ] Put Rosetta into maintenance mode to avoid any translation submissions while this is in progress (see the Admin Guide for information on how to do this).
 - [ ] Change the value of the string key on master.
+This will need to be done in the string file and at all usage sites.
+- [ ] Build the sim and verify that there are no string errors, then test the built sim and verify the string looks correct.
 - [ ] Change the value of the string key on the release branch.
+Again his will need to be done in the string file and at all usage sites.
+- [ ] Build the sim and verify that there are no string errors, then test the built sim and verify the string looks correct.
 - [ ] Change the value of the string key in all translations on the master branch in babel.
+- [ ] Use the `locale=x` to test a couple of locales for which translations have been submitted and make sure the string looks correct.
 - [ ] Create a new RC on the release branch.
 - [ ] Check if there are any unverified changes on this branch.
 If there are, make sure that the appropriate amount of testing is performed on the RC before publishing (the details of what is "appropriate" is beyond the scope of this